everling-prime/interview_prep_agent/README.md

 ## Notes on web research

-- The web researcher focuses on a small set of canonical pages: the homepage plus `/about` or `/company`, `/careers`, and `/blog` (if present).
-- For a simpler demo, external search is disabled; the intelligence is derived from these pages.
+- Discovery combines Firecrawl site mapping and GoogleSearch to find canonical pages (about, team/leadership, careers).
+- An LLM ranks and selects the best candidates, then we scrape via Firecrawl.ScrapeUrl (markdown).
+- Debug mode and `--fast-web` keep calls minimal (1 map + 1 search; scrape up to 2 pages; no crawl fallback).
+Full mode maps + searches more broadly, and may use a tiny crawl fallback if needed.
-- 404s and minor parsing issues are skipped gracefully.
+- 404s and minor parsing issues are skipped gracefully; URLs are sanitized and normalized to HTTPS.

 ## Output